rblades/dhworkbook_master/docs/supporting materials/gephi.txt.md

 David G. Burnet,Richard G. Dunlap
 _..._

 This file is called 'an edge list' - it's a list of connections, or edges, between the individuals.
-If you no longer have the file, you can find it online [here](http://themacroscope.org/2.0/datafiles/texas-correspondence-OpenRefine.csv).
+If you no longer have the file, you can find it on [The Macroscope website](http://themacroscope.org/2.0/datafiles/texas-correspondence-OpenRefine.csv).

 ### Installing Gephi on OS 10 Mavericks